WatchWC2026

 Affiliate disclosure: This page contains affiliate links.
 If you purchase through them, we earn a small commission at no extra cost to you.

-In South Korea, the 2026 FIFA World Cup is available on KBS2, MBC, SBS and Coupang Play.
-KBS2 and MBC and SBS stream matches at no cost, though they are geo-restricted and require a VPN outside South Korea.
+In South Korea, the 2026 FIFA World Cup is available on KBS and JTBC.
+KBS streams matches at no cost, though it is geo-restricted and require a VPN outside South Korea.

 Your Streaming Options